-A chronic illness is one that lasts for a very long time and usually cannot be cured completely.
-Examples of chronic illnesses include diabetes, heart disease, arthritis, kidney disease, HIV/AIDS, lupus, and multiple sclerosis.
-Many of these conditions can be improved through diet, exercise, and healthy living, in addition to medication.
+A chronic illness is one that lasts for a long time and usually can’t be completely cured.
+Examples of chronic illnesses include diabetes, heart disease, arthritis, kidney disease, HIV/AIDS, lupus and multiple sclerosis.
+Many of these conditions can be improved through diet, exercise and healthy living, in addition to medication.

 Common symptoms of depression include:

-Patients and their family members often overlook the symptoms of depression, assuming that feeling depressed is normal for someone struggling with a serious, chronic illness.
-Symptoms of depression such as fatigue, poor appetite, reduced concentration, and insomnia are also common features of chronic medical conditions.
-This makes it difficult to decide if these symptoms are due to depression or to the underlying illness.
+People can overlook the symptoms of depression, assuming that feeling depressed is normal for someone struggling with a serious, chronic illness.
+Symptoms of depression such as fatigue, poor appetite, reduced concentration and insomnia are also common features of chronic medical conditions.
+This makes it hard to decide if these symptoms are due to depression or to the underlying illness.

-When a patient has a chronic medical illness and is also depressed, it is extremely important to treat both the depression and the medical illness at the same time.
+When a patient has a chronic medical illness and is also depressed, it’s extremely important to treat both the depression and the medical illness at the same time.

 Any chronic condition can trigger depression, but the risk increases if the illness is more severe and causes more disruption in the patient’s life.

 Depression caused by chronic illness can aggravate the illness, causing a vicious cycle to develop.
-Depression is especially likely to occur when the illness causes pain, disability, or social isolation.
-Depression in turn can intensify pain, fatigue, and the self-doubt that can lead the patient to avoid other people.
+Depression is especially likely to occur when the illness causes pain, disability or social isolation.
+Depression in turn can intensify pain, fatigue, and the self-doubt that can lead the person to avoid other people.

 The rates for depression that occurs with other medical illnesses is quite high:

 Early diagnosis and treatment for depression can reduce distress, as well as any risk of suicide.
-Patients with a chronic medical condition who get treatment for co-existing depression often have an improvement in their overall medical condition, achieve a better quality of life, and find it easier to follow their treatment plan.
+People with a chronic medical condition who get treatment for co-existing depression often have an improvement in their overall medical condition, achieve a better quality of life and find it easier to follow their treatment plan.

-The success of antidepressant treatment – like any other treatment – cannot be guaranteed, but most people who are treated for depression will recover.
-Recovery is often more rapid and complete when both antidepressant medication and psychotherapy ("talk therapy") are combined.
+The success of antidepressant treatment – like any other treatment – can’t be guaranteed, but most people who are treated for depression will recover.
+Recovery is often quicker and more complete when both antidepressant medication and psychotherapy (talk therapy) are combined.
 Many antidepressant medicines are available to treat depression.
-How these drugs work is not fully understood, but they affect brain chemicals that are believed to be involved in depression.
+How these drugs work isn’t fully understood, but they affect brain chemicals that are believed to be involved in depression.

 Psychotherapy, or "therapy" for short, actually refers to a variety of techniques used to treat depression.
 Psychotherapy involves talking to a licensed professional who helps the depressed person: